Amazingren/NTIRE2024_ESR/README.md

 ```
     Score_Final = 0.7*Score_Runtime + 0.15*Score_FLOPs + 0.15*Score_Params
 ```
-Let's Take the baseline as an example, given the results (i.e., average Runtime_RLFN = 13.54 ms, FLOPs_RLFN = 19.70 G, and Params_RLFN = 0.317 M) of RLFN, we have:
+Let's take the baseline as an example, given the results (i.e., average Runtime_RLFN = 13.54 ms, FLOPs_RLFN = 19.70 G, and Params_RLFN = 0.317 M) of RLFN, we have:
 ```
     Score_Runtime = 7.3891
     Score_FLOPs = 7.3891
     Score_Params = 7.3891
     Score_Final = 7.3891
 ```

-The ranking for each sub-track will be generated based on the corresponding Score (i.e., Score_Runtime, Score_FLOPs, and Score_Params), while for the main track, the ranking will be determined by the Score_Final.
+The ranking for each sub-track will be generated based on the corresponding Score (i.e., *Score_Runtime*, *Score_FLOPs*, and *Score_Params*), while for the main track, the ranking will be determined by the *Score_Final*.

 ## Organizers